GluuFederation/agama-OATH-TOTP/README.md

 authentication journeys.
 To reuse, trigger the [org.gluu.agama.totp.main](#flows-in-the-project) flow from other Agama projects.

-To make it easier to visualise and customize the Agama Project, use [Agama Lab](https://cloud.gluu.org/agama-lab/login).
+To make it easier to visualize and customize the Agama Project, use [Agama Lab](https://cloud.gluu.org/agama-lab/login).

 ## Flows In The Project